 Directory » DAE SEOK CHAI

 The quality of his research was recognized by the Academy of Human Resource Development (AHRD) through its Early Career Scholar Award and Cutting Edge Award multiple times.
-He also awarded the Outstanding Assistant Professor Award from the University Council of Workforce Human Resource Education.
-The impacts of his research, teaching, and service was recognized with the Outstanding Alumni Award of the College of Education and Human Development at Texas A&M University.
+He also received the Outstanding Assistant Professor Award from the University Council of Workforce Human Resource Education.
+The impacts of his research, teaching, and service were recognized with the Outstanding Alumni Award of the College of Education and Human Development at Texas A&M University.

 Dr. Chai is also a committed leader within the professional community.
 His service includes a term on the Board of Directors for AHRD, roles as program chair, proceedings editor, and track chair.
 His dedication to advancing the field of HRD is further underscored by his upcoming role as associate editor of Human Resource Development International, one of the field’s four major journals, beginning in September 2024.
-Dr. Chai also served as a program chair and proceeding editor (2020-2023) and a track chair (2015-2020) for the AHRD international conference.
+Dr. Chai also served as a program chair and proceedings editor (2020-2023) and a track chair (2015-2020) for the AHRD international conference.

 Dr. Chai received a B.S.Ed. in Business Education from the University of Georgia, a M.Ed. in Human Resource Development from the University of Minnesota, and a Ph.D. in Human Resource Development from Texas A&M University.
 During his academic training, he also obtained several certificates of a) Advanced Research Methods, b) GPHR (Global Professional in Human Resources), c) College Teaching, d) Adult Education, and e) Educator Certificate.